karthickramalingam/dc-on-dockerx/README.md

-# DC on Docker
+# DC on Docker with [OpenSwitch](http://www.openswitch.net)

 Creating your own data-center (DC) on your laptop with Ansible and Docker-Compose in a snap!

 ## Requirements

-Ansible 2.1 and above, just like [OpenSwitch switch role](http://github.com/keinohguchi/ops-switch-role).
+Ansible 2.1 and above, as it uses [OpenSwitch switch role](http://github.com/keinohguchi/ops-switch-role), which is based on the new Ansible networking framework.

 ## Topology